Why drone-delivery teams care

 - ✓ The verification material traces to a stable, customer-verifiable trust anchor.

-- ✓ The customer can re-verify the receipt later without contacting GeoClear servers.
+- ✓ The customer can re-verify the record later without contacting GeoClear servers.

 - × That FAA airspace classification was current to-the-minute.